 Integrated project management tools

-The WBS is one of the foundational building blocks for the CPM and, by extension, resource levelling.
-However, many project management software cannot fully integrate and share their CPM activities across different project management software and tools, particularly your resource management tool.
+The Work Breakdown Structure (WBS) is one of the foundational building blocks for the CPM and, by extension, resource levelling.
+However, many project management software tools cannot fully integrate and share their CPM activities across different project management software and tools.
+This is particularly important for the resource management tool.

-Making sure that your resource management data and CPM activities can translate across all your different tools and software is critical to maintaining full visibility and control over your project.
+Therefore, making sure that your resource management data and CPM activities can translate across all PPM tools and software is critical to maintaining full visibility and control over your project.

 Real-time smart dashboards

-A real-time dashboard allows managers to easily view the progress and potential delays occurring within their projects in a single glance and can display specific metrics that relate to project-specific KPIs such as costs, schedule, resources and more.
-With a single glance, project managers can identify tasks that need to be prioritised and can easily allocate the appropriate resources towards them.
+A real-time dashboard allows managers to easily view the progress and potential delays occurring within their projects.
+It can display metrics that relate to project-specific KPIs such as costs, schedule, resources and more.
+With a single glance, project managers can identify tasks that need to be prioritised and allocate the appropriate resources towards them.

 Securing historic records of your plans

-One of the important ways project teams get better at applying resource levelling techniques is by learning where they went wrong and what they can do better.
-Having a historic record of your plans and the ensuing changes along the way helps teams get a better understanding of their successes and potential shortfalls that can be considered in future project planning activities.
+One of the important ways that project teams get better at applying these techniques is by learning where they went wrong.
+Having a historic record of your project plans and ensuing changes helps teams get a better understanding of their successes and potential shortfalls.
+All of this information can be considered in future project planning activities.

 Starting using resource levelling with pmo365 today

-Looking to straight away jump into using some of these handy resource levelling techniques?
-Well lucky for you, pmo365 is perfectly equipped to help you get started!
-Not only does it come with project management features geared specifically for CPM, resource levelling and resource management, but it also offers a whole lot more so you can take your project management activities to the next level.
+Looking to try some of these handy techniques? pmo365 is the comprehensive and versatile PPM solution that is perfectly equipped to get you started.
+It comes with all the project management features built in for CPM, resource levelling, and resource management.
+But it also offers a complete library of PPM software and tools to take your project management activities to the next level.

-If you want to have a look at how we help you make the most out of your resource levelling activities, have a look at our tool in action and book a free trial with our PPM experts today!
+Find out how to make the most out of your resource levelling activities today and book a free trial with our PPM experts.